Jean Baptiste Julien d'Omalius d'Halloy: Work

+Halloy was one of the pioneers of modern geology, and in particular laid the foundation of geological knowledge over wide areas.
+He made important studies in the Carboniferous districts of Belgium and the Rhine provinces and in the Tertiary deposits of the Paris basin.

-He devoted himself energetically to the work and by 1813 had traversed over 15,500 miles in France and portions of Italy.
+He devoted himself energetically to the work and by 1813 had traversed over 15,500 miles across France, Belgium, the Netherlands and portions of Germany, Switzerland and Italy.
 His family had, however, but little sympathy with his geological activity, and persuaded him to give up his expeditions.
 The map which he had made of France and the neighbouring territories was not published until 1822 and served as a basis for the more detailed surveys of Armand Dufrénoy and Elie de Beaumont.
-After having served as sous-intendant of the arrondissement of Dinant (1814) and general secretary of the province of Liège (1815), he became in 1815 governor of Namur.
-He held this office until after the Revolution of 1830.
-He was elected a member of the Belgian Senate in 1848, became its vice-president in 1851, was made a member of the Academy of Brussels in 1816, and was elected its president in 1850.